 Choosing the right cloud storage provider is becoming more difficult with each passing year as new services constantly join the fray.
-One of the most recent additions to the industry is Icedrive, so we’re taking the chance to compare it to the more established MEGA in this Icedrive vs MEGA comparison to give you an idea of which one is better for you.
+One of the more recent companies to join the industry is Icedrive, so we’re taking the chance to compare it to the more established MEGA in this Icedrive vs MEGA comparison to give you an idea of which one is better for you.

 If neither service strikes your fancy, you can head over to our list of the best cloud storage for a wider view of the whole field of cloud storage providers.
 Both services rank on this list, and you might be able to guess by their respective placements which one will come out on top in this comparison.

 We’ve also compared both services to our favorite cloud storage providers, namely Sync.com and pCloud.
 To see how MEGA does against these, check out our pCloud vs MEGA and Sync.com vs MEGA battles.

 Updated article to reflect addition of two-factor-authentication to Icedrive.

 Updated comparison to reflect changes to both providers since 2020, split “security & privacy” into two rounds and added a “customer support” round.

 MEGA offers 20GB of free storage and an additional 15GB for 365 days (provided you complete a few simple achievements).
 You can also refer friends for an additional 10GB of storage space per referral, which lasts one year.
 Meanwhile, Icedrive only offers 10GB of free storage.

 In terms of security, the two services are virtually identical.

 Icedrive is very fast, with a download and upload speed that exceeds most of the other cloud storage services that we’ve tested.

 Yes, MEGA.nz is an excellent service that boasts great security as well as more free storage than any other trustworthy cloud storage company.